wizardyhnr/vaultwarden-backup/README.md

 ## Difference from jjlin's repo.

 Forked from jjlin's repo.
-Use gnupu unsymmetric encryption as it is safer to encrypt backup synced to cloud storage.
+Use gnupu unsymmetric encryption as it is safer way to encrypt backup synced to cloud storage.

 ### Prerequisites: